Chief: Union head’s comments after shooting ‘over the top’

 #ReadLocal

+In the days since the shooting, Gamaldi appeared on Fox News and continued to criticize community activists who have "severely just made our officers the enemy.
+They've put targets on our backs."

+Gamaldi said the activists were trying to reduce the legitimacy of police and drive a wedge between police and the community.

-On Thursday, Houston Police Chief Art Acevedo called Gamaldi's comments "over the top" and worried they could hurt the good relationship Houston police have with community activists.
+At a Thursday news conference, Houston Police Chief Art Acevedo called Gamaldi's comments "over the top" and worried they could hurt the good relationship police in the nation's fourth largest city have with community activists.
+Acevedo said rhetoric had nothing to do with Monday's shooting.

 Comments